MicrosoftDocs/sdk-api/sdk-api-src/content/vsbackup/nf-vsbackup-ivssbackupcomponents-importsnapshots.md

      Transportable Shadow Copied Volumes</a>.
 The transportable shadow copy must be imported from outside the cluster as long as the original volume is mounted within the cluster.

-<div class="alert"><b>Note</b>   If the shadow copy import fails, the Volume Shadow Copy Service won't clean up LUNs on it's own.
+<div class="alert"><b>Note</b>   If the shadow copy import fails, the Volume Shadow Copy Service won't clean up LUNs on its own.
 The requester has to initiate the cleanup of LUNs.</div>
 <div> </div>

 ## -see-also